swcarpentry/hg-novice/_episodes/15-licensing.md

 ---
-layout: page
-title: Version Control with Mercurial
-subtitle: Licensing
+title: Licensing
-minutes: 10
+teaching: 10
+exercises: 5
+questions:
+- "FIXME?"
+objectives:
+- "Explain why adding licensing and citation information to a project repository is important."
+- "Choose a proper license."
+- "Explain differences in licensing and social expectations."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Explain why adding licensing and citation information to a project repository is important.
-> *   Choose a proper license.
-> *   Explain differences in licensing and social expectations.

 When a repository with source code, a manuscript or other creative works becomes public, it should include a